lohn/magic-comment/README.md

 errors when writing strings containing non ascii characters like éöàüèä in ruby on rails controllers

-the original program was https://github.com/m-ryan/magic_encoding
+this program was based on https://github.com/m-ryan/magic_encoding

 ## Installation